 - Use a variety of media - images, videos, text, etc. Remember, people learn in different ways.

-- Include a sidebar that links out to other supplementary resources like chat, courses, and community
+- Include a sidebar that links out to other supplementary resources like chat, data room, courses, and community

 - Include a feedback mechanism so that you can measure every response to articles.

 Even though your system’s structure and design can vary, it’s still essential that users can navigate it quickly and with minimal confusion.
 Your knowledge management system could consist of multiple different features, such as user forum, instructional videos, FAQs section, and more.
 What you select to include depends on what you believe will help your customers achieve their goals.